ilyapopovs/workout-tracker/README.md

 Demo app for recording workouts, built with React and Supabase 💪

-The goal is to get a taste for writing an app with CRUD support using Supabase as the BE 👨‍💻
+The goal is to get a taste for using Supabase as the BE 👨‍💻

 Check it live at [demo3.popovs.dev](https://demo3.popovs.dev) 🚀